-Huawei: driving new value with 5G innovation | Digital Strategy | Business Chief APAC

 Huawei: driving new value with 5G innovation

-Business Chief APAC gains insight from Huawei on the value 5G can provide the economy, connectivity, computing, cloud, AI, and industrial applications

-Business Chief APAC gains insight from Huawei on the value 5G can provide the economy, connectivity, computing, cloud, AI, and industrial applications

-At the recent, "5G for Good Summit" Mr. Yang Chaobin, President of Huawei's Wireless Network Solution, outlined some of the benefits 5G can provide to industries and the economy.
+At the recent, 5G for Good Summit, Yang Chaobin, President of Huawei's Wireless Network Solution, outlined some of the benefits 5G can provide to industries and the economy.

 Enabling all-scenario connectivity